utsawk/CarND-Behavioral-Cloning-P3/writeup_template.md

 ### Training data

 As mentioned above, Udacity provided data (all center, right and left images) was enough to train the models to drive on track 1.
 With both the architectures and image augmentations mentioned above, I could not get the car to drive on track 2.
 I really wanted to make it work without collecting additional data, but I gave up eventually.
 Then I collected data by driving 2 laps on track 2.
 Driving on track 2 was challenging for me as well and I could not drive in one lane.
 Even after this, both the architectures were failing at a sharp left turn (almost a U-turn).
 I decided to collect data driving and putting the car in the exact same situation.
 Adding this to the training data helped the car navigate the tricky spot and it was able to complete the track autonomously (only the Nvdia architecture).

+For every run, the data is shuffled and randomly split into two data sets - 80% is used for training and 20% is used for validation.

+The data used for the project can be downloaded from [here](https://www.dropbox.com/s/6nh03a8mm142zgz/data.zip).
+It contains the training data provided by Udacity on track 1 and a couple of runs from track 2 (driving manually on track 2 while exhibiting good driving behaviour is a challenge too, but the data is good enough to keep the car on the road).

 ### Model Architecture and Training Strategy